sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ## Taints and Toleration

 Taints and Toleration are used to set restrictions on what pod can be scheduled on a node.
 Taints are set on nodes and Tolerations are set on pods.
 A pod can only be scheduled on a node if the pod has toleration for the taint in the node.

-### Why you want to set Taints and Tolerations
+### When you should use Taints and Tolerations

-There are 2 cases for using Taints and Tolerations.
+There is 1 single use case for using Taints and Tolerations.

-- You don't want some pods to be assigned to a particular Node.
+- You want a Node to only accept particular kinds of Pods.

-- You want a pod to be assigned to only a particular Node.
+### When you should not use Tai

 ### Why do you want a Pod to be assigned to a specific Node